 As the name suggests, a buyer’s agent represents the home buyer, and that is who he/she owes a fiduciary duty.
 The National Association of Exclusive Buyer Agents is an organization comprised solely of brokers and agents that only represent buyers while following a strict Code of Ethics and Standards of Practice.

 A home buyer does not pay the agent directly.
-His/her commission is split with the seller’s agent.
+His/her Buyer’s Agent split with the seller’s agent.

-It is important to remember that the seller has his/her own representation.
+It is important to remember that the seller has his/her representation.
 This person is called the seller’s agent or the listing agent.
 The listing agent and seller have a contractual arrangement.
-As a seller, if you do not like your agent or feel he/she is not doing the job properly, you are stuck with him/her for a period of time.
-The only way out prior to the contract’s expiration is for the seller’s agent to agree to end the relationship.
+As a seller, if you do not like your agent or feel he/she is not doing the job properly, you are stuck with him/her for some time.
+The only way out before the contract’s expiration is for the seller’s agent to agree to end the relationship.

-The listing agent markets the property, including helping the seller formulate a price, advertise the property, schedule open houses, and negotiate any offers.
+The listing agent markets the property, including helping the seller formulate a price, advertise the real estate, schedule open houses, and negotiate any offers.

 The listing agent is seeking the highest price but will consider other factors in consideration of his/her client’s interest.
 These include the buyer’s ability to pass the board’s interview and the strength of his/her financials.

-This is where things get murkier.
+Now, this is where things get murkier.
 A seller’s agent can also serve as a buyer’s agent, creating a dual agency.
 In this case, the agent owes his/her fiduciary duty to both parties.
-While this creates certain conflicts, New York allows it to exist.
-The agent must inform the buyer and seller of the dual agency, but it raises questions on if he/she can truly maintain impartiality.
+While this creates inevitable conflicts, New York allows it to exist.
+The agent must inform the buyer and seller of the dual agency, but it raises questions on if he/she can genuinely maintain impartiality.

-This puts the buyer at a disadvantage.
+They are putting the buyer at a disadvantage.
 Remember, the seller compensates the agent, with the payout based on the sales price.
 The agent has an economic incentive to enter into a dual agency since he/she collects the entire commission, typically splitting it equally with the broker.
-This contrasts with the usual situation where the listing agent divides his/her commission equally with the buyer’s agent.
+Contrasts with the usual situation where the listing agent divides his/her commission evenly with the buyer’s agent.